Our Lady of Pontmain: The Apparition

 The Franco-Prussian War (also called the War of 1870) was the culmination of years of tension between the two nations, which finally came to a head on 19 July 1870, when Emperor Napoleon III of the Second Empire declared war against Prussia.
 From the first days of the war, defeat followed defeat.
-By January 1871, Paris was under siege, while two-thirds of the country was under the advancing Prussians.
+By January 1871, Paris was under siege, and two-thirds of the country was under the advancing Prussians.

 The apparition is said to have occurred at the height of the war.
 Pontmain, a hamlet of about 500 inhabitants, lay between the oncoming Prussian army and the city of Laval.
-The local Barbedette family consisted of father César, his wife, Victoire, with their two sons Joseph and Eugène, aged ten and twelve, and another older boy who was away in the army.
+The local Barbedette family consisted of father César, his wife, Victoire, their two sons Joseph and Eugène, aged ten and twelve, and another older boy who was away in the army.
 On the evening of 17 January 1871, the two boys were helping their father in the barn when the elder, Eugène, walked over towards the door to look out.
 As he gazed at the star-studded sky, he suddenly saw an apparition of a beautiful woman smiling at him; she was wearing a blue gown covered with golden stars, and a black veil under a golden crown.

 His father, brother, and a neighbour came out to look and Joseph immediately said he too could see the apparition although the adults saw nothing.
 The mother, Victoire, came out but she too could see nothing.
 The boys’ parents could not see what their children were seeing that night and called for Sister Vitaline, the local schoolteacher.
 She, like the boys’ parents, could also not see the apparition, and called for two girls, Françoise Richer and Jeanne-Marie Lebosse, aged nine and eleven, respectively.
 Sister Vitaline suggested that perhaps Our Lady was visible only to the children.
-Without any prior knowledge of the apparition, the girls looked into the night sky and began describing the vision in exactly the same detail as the Barbedette boys did.

-A crowd gathered to pray as word quickly spread among the anxious villagers.
+Without any prior knowledge of the apparition, the girls looked into the night sky and began describing the vision in exactly the same detail as the Barbedette boys did.A crowd gathered to pray as word quickly spread among the anxious villagers.
 Children saw the beautiful Lady, and gleefully pointed up to her.
 Adults, however, only saw three stars forming a triangle.
 As they prayed the Rosary, the children saw the garment's stars multiply until it was almost entirely gold.
 Next, the children saw a banner unfurl beneath the Lady.
-Slowly, a message appeared: But pray, my children.
-God will hear you in time.
-My Son allows Himself to be touched.
+Slowly, a message appeared:

 Upon hearing the message read aloud, the crowd spontaneously began the hymn "Mother of Hope".
 As they sang, the Lady laughed and joined in the singing.